projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 Service OS Memory Management
 ****************************

-After the ACRN hypervisor starts, it creates the Service OS as its first VM.
-The Service OS runs all the native device drivers, manage the hardware devices, and provides I/O mediation to guest VMs.
+After the ACRN hypervisor starts, it creates the Service VM as its first VM.
+The Service VM runs all the native device drivers, manages the hardware devices, and provides I/O mediation to guest VMs.
 The Service OS is in charge of the memory allocation for Guest VMs as well.

-ACRN hypervisor passes the whole system memory access (except its own part) to the Service OS.
-The Service OS must be able to access all of the system memory except the hypervisor part.
+ACRN hypervisor passes the whole system memory access (except its own part) to the Service VM.
+The Service VM must be able to access all of the system memory except the hypervisor part.

 Guest Physical Memory Layout - E820
 ===================================

-The ACRN hypervisor passes the original E820 table to the Service OS after filtering out its own part.
-So from Service OS's view, it sees almost all the system memory as shown here:
+The ACRN hypervisor passes the original E820 table to the Service VM after filtering out its own part.
+So from Service VM's view, it sees almost all the system memory as shown here:

 .. figure:: images/mem-image3.png